 On the Failover screen, select a Recovery Point to failover to.
 You can use one of the following options:

-- Latest (default): This option first processes all the data that has been sent to Site Recovery service to create a recovery point for each virtual machine before failing them over to it.
+- Latest (default): This option starts the job by first processing all the data that has been sent to Site Recovery service.
+Processing the data creates a recovery point for each virtual machine.
+This recovery point is used by the virtual machine during failover.
 This option provides the lowest RPO (Recovery Point Objective) as the virtual machine created after failover has all the data that has been replicated to Site Recovery service when the failover was triggered.

 - Latest processed: This option fails over all virtual machines of the recovery plan to the latest recovery point that has already been processed by Site Recovery service.
 When you are doing test failover of a virtual machine, time stamp of the latest processed recovery point is also shown.
 If you are doing failover of a recovery plan, you can go to individual virtual machine and look at Latest Recovery Points tile to get this information.
 As no time is spent to process the unprocessed data, this option provides a low RTO (Recovery Time Objective) failover option.